Fried apple rings are a festive fall treat made from fresh apples, cinnamon, and sugar. They’re easy to make and taste delicious!

 More Delicious Apple Recipes

-If you enjoyed these fried apples rings, then you’re going to love these other apple recipes!
+If you enjoyed these fried apple rings, then you’re going to love these other apple recipes!

 - Apple Cinnamon Muffins